PFAS and drinking water

 Monitoring

-We routinely test for PFAS to meet the national standards set by the ADWG and as part of our compliance with the Seqwater Drinking Water Quality Management Plan (approved by the Queensland Government Water Supply Regulator) and a safety-focused approach to the management of drinking water quality.
+We regularly test for PFAS to meet the national standards set by the ADWG and as part of our compliance with the Seqwater Drinking Water Quality Management Plan (approved by the Queensland Government Water Supply Regulator) and a safety-focused approach to the management of drinking water quality.

 PFAS Guidelines